11 Common Hydrangea Pests: How to Prevent and Treat Them

 So what happens when you notice pests on your hydrangeas?
 While prevention is always the best method of keeping these prolific bloomers healthy, you can treat pest infestations in hydrangeas.
 They share common pests with many different garden plants, and have a few that tend to like them more than others.

 Not checking routinely for pests is one of the most common mistakes hydrangea gardeners make.
 Don’t fall into that trap!
-Follow along, and we will take a look at eleven pests that you may find on your hydrangea and how to choose the best way to get rid of them!
+Follow along, and we will take a look at 11 pests that you may find on your hydrangea and how to choose the best way to get rid of them!

 Aphids